charliecalvert/CloudNotes/Assignments/React/SwitchRepos.md

 Just pass the URL into our **fetch** call.

-On the server side, I'll leave it up to you to handle the query param and pass it one to **system-environment**.
+On the server side, I'll leave it up to you to handle the **query** param and pass it one to **system-environment**.
+Remember that parameters are passed to **get** requests in the request.query object.
+So you need to pass this on to **system-environment**.
+Just hard code it in, or use **makeParams** a second time.

 Remember, the setWorkingDir method in exec-git is simple one liner.
 Don't complicate it.